What Is Hypertension?

 Hypertension and Medicine

-Cold and flu medicines that contain decongestants are one of several classes of medicine that can cause your blood pressure to rise.
+Cold and flu medicines that contain decongestants are one of several classes of medication that can cause blood pressure to rise.
 Others include NSAID pain relievers, steroids, diet pills, birth control pills, and some antidepressants.
-If you have high blood pressure, talk to you doctor about what medicines and supplements you are taking that may affect blood pressure.
+If you have high blood pressure, talk to you doctor about what drugs and supplements you are taking that may affect blood pressure.

 ‘White Coat’ Hypertension

 Some people only have a high reading in the doctor’s office, perhaps because they’re nervous.
 Some will only have high blood pressure readings sporadically.
 Those people may have a higher chance of developing high blood pressure, a recent study shows.
-To get a more accurate reading, take your blood pressure at home, chart your readings, and share them with your doctor.
-It is also a good idea to bring your home monitor in for a check whether the device and your technique are correct.
+To get a more accurate reading, take your blood pressure at home, chart the readings, and share them with your doctor.
+It is also a good idea to bring in your home monitor in for a check of the device and your technique.

 Hypertension and Children

 While hypertension is more often a problem for older people, even children can have high blood pressure.
 “Normal” blood pressure varies based on a child’s age, height, and sex, so your doctor will need to tell you if there is a concern.
-Children are at greater risk if they are overweight and have a family history of the illness.
+Children are at greater risk if they are overweight, have a family history of the illness and if they’re African-American.

 You may be able to lower your blood pressure by switching to a better diet.
-The Manna Weight Program – involves cutting all sugars and starches and to include fats, meats, salads and vegetables.
-Cutting on coffee and drinking more water.
-Include more fish, poultry, and nuts.
-Reducing sodium in your diet can also have a significant effect.
+Dietary Approaches to Stop Hypertension involves eating more fruits, vegetables, whole-grain foods, low-fat dairy, fish, poultry, and nuts.
+You should eat less red meat, saturated fats, and sweets.
+Reducing sodium in the diet can also have a significant effect.

 Treatment: Complementary Therapies

-Meditation can put your body into a state of deep rest, which can lower your blood pressure.
-These relaxation techniques should be combined with other lifestyle changes, such as diet and exercise.
+Meditation can put the body into a state of deep rest, which can lower blood pressure.
+Relaxation techniques should be combined with other lifestyle changes, such as diet and exercise.
+Be aware that herbal therapies may conflict with other drugs you take, and some herbs actually raise blood pressure.
+Tell your doctor if you take herbal or other dietary supplements.